hazelcast/hazelcast-jet/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

    probably a lot more.
 Its latency even improves a bit with higher loads.
 2. ZGC stays below 10 ms over a large part of the range, up to 8 M items per second.
-Beyond that point its latency steeply rises.
-This makes it not just the winner, but the only usable garbage collector in the range from 2 million to 8 million items per second.
+This makes it not just the winner, but the only choice for the range from 2 million to 8 million items per second.
 3. At 9.5 M items per second, ZGC shows a remarkable recovery.
    Sandwiched between the latencies of 92 and 209 milliseconds, at this exact throughput it achieves 10 ms latency!
 We of course thought it